SethThavareakHour/first-repository/README.md

 Example :

 This is a simple number guessing game that is played between the user and the computer.
 The computer generates a random number between 1 and 100, and the user tries to guess the number.
-The user is given a limited number of guesses, and if they can guess the number within the allotted number of guesses, they win the game.
+The user is given a unlimited number of guesses, and if they can guess the number, they win the game.

 How to play :